The Ripple Effect: how to be the change in a turbulent world

 But that’s simply not true.

-The corner-store clerk where I once lived always greeted customers with a smile and friendly chit-chat.
-You might think selling bread and potato chips isn’t changing the world, but I always felt lighter when I left there.
+The corner-store clerk where I used to live always greeted customers with a smile and some friendly chit-chat.
+You might think that selling bread and potato chips isn’t changing the world, but I always felt a little lighter when I left that store.

-My local pharmacist greeted everyone with a big smile, called you by your first name, and never let you leave without taking a candy.
-You’d go in feeling sick to buy medicine, and his kindness always made you feel better.
+My local pharmacist in that same neighbourhood would greet everyone with a big smile, call you by your first name, and would never let you leave without taking a candy.
+You’d go in to buy medicine, feeling sick, and his kindness always made you feel just a little bit better.

 These people didn’t change the world in big, flashy ways, but they made you feel good, made you feel welcome, made you feel...loved.